Property and joint assets

 You can also consider making a will 'in contemplation' of your divorce or dissolution.
 This means that your will remains valid from the moment you start the divorce or dissolution proceedings.
 It will also continue to be valid after the divorce or dissolution and will contain provisions dealing with what happens to your assets on divorce or dissolution.
 If you want to write a will 'in contemplation' of your divorce or dissolution, Ask a lawyer.

 Can I change my surname back to my maiden name?

 Some people will take their spouse's surname or may take a double-barrelled name to accommodate both single names.
-In order to change your surname and revert back to your maiden or single name in England, Wales or Scotland, you can complete a Statutory declaration of name change.
+In order to change your surname and revert back to your maiden or single name, you can complete a Statutory declaration of name change.

-Can I change our child's name after divorce?
+Can I change our child's name after divorce or dissolution?

 England and Wales